-Capital Bank Case: Pay outstanding GH¢12 million by July 27 – Court to Ato Essien
+Capital Bank case: Pay outstanding GH¢12 million by July 27 – Court to Ato Essien

-Convicted William Ato Essien, the founder of the defunct Capital Bank has been given at least up to July 27 to redeem his first instalment of GHc20 Million to the State.
+Convicted William Ato Essien, the founder of the defunct Capital Bank has been given at least up to July 27 to redeem his first installment of GH¢20 million to the State.

-It has emerged in Court on Tuesday, July 4, that Mr Ato Essien has so far paid GHc8 million of the GHc20 million leaving an outstanding balance of GHc12.
+It has emerged in Court on Tuesday, July 4, that Mr Ato Essien has so far paid GH¢8 million of the GH¢20 million leaving an outstanding balance of GH¢12 million.

-Essien last year entered into an agreement with the state under section 35 of the Courts Act and was asked to pay GHc60 million in three instalments of GHc20 million to the state.
+Essien last year entered into an agreement with the state under section 35 of the Courts Act and was asked to pay GH¢60 million in three installments of GH¢20 million to the state.

-But, records available since the deadline of the first instalment on April 28, he has only paid GHc8 million as at today July 4.
+But, records available since the deadline of the first installment on April 28, he has only paid GH¢8 million as at today July 4.

 Before Justice Erich Kyei Baffour, a Justice of the Court of Appeal, sitting as an additional High Court judge, his lawyers represented by Baffour Gyau Bonsu Ashia request more time.